MISSION

 On the 150th anniversary of Burleigh’s birth, Society co-founders Lynne Foote and Dr. Marti Slaten organized to develop a resource for scholars and artists pursuing work about baritone and composer Harry T. Burleigh (1866-1949).

 Distinct from the concert spiritual choral tradition led by the Fisk Jubilee Singers in the 1870s, the solo concert spiritual called for a professionalization of spiritual singing and arranging.
 Burleigh also composed songs with texts by a diverse set of poets, and wrote instrumental music including a piano suite.
-Participating in the Western art song tradition as both a composer and singer, the publishing industry as an editor for G. Ricordi, and a charter member of ASCAP, Burleigh forged a career as a baritone soloist at St. George’s Episcopal Church and Temple Emanu-El, where he was in the racial minority as an African American.
+He was active in multiple facets of the music world: in the Western art song tradition as both a composer and singer, the publishing industry as an editor for G. Ricordi, a charter member of ASCAP, and forged a career as a baritone soloist at St. George’s Episcopal Church and Temple Emanu-El, where he was in the racial minority as an African American.

 Want to know more?
 Join our mailing list